SenShiza/resistance-calculator/README.md

 ## Description

 This program will calculate any given resistance in a parallel or series circuit.
+It uses JOptionPane as GUI.

 ## Features